-Three Smart Things to Do With Your Tax Refund
+Three Smart Ways to Spend Your Tax Refund

 1. Use your tax return to jump-start an emergency fund.

 You’ve been saying for months that you should start an emergency fund, so why not take your tax return and do it?
-It doesn’t need to be a lot (actually though, it only takes $5 to open a savings account).
+It doesn’t need to be a lot (actually though, it only takes $1 to ).
 But even a couple hundred dollars can go a long way toward covering unexpected expenses, like car repairs or health care costs.
-According to the Economic Well-Being of U.S. Households report, 40% of Americans wouldn’t be able to cover a $400 expense; don’t be that 40%!
+According to the report, 40% of Americans wouldn’t be able to cover a $400 expense; don’t be that 40%!
 Over time, a good goal is to save enough so that you could cover three months’ worth of living expenses.
 But Rome wasn’t built in a day, and neither is an emergency fund.
 Just save as much as you can.

 2. It’s called a tax reFUNd for a reason, right?
 Set a spending limit, but don’t exceed it!